gtumedei/irs-project/docs/report.md

 - `lastTurnTimestamp`: timestamp of the last turn
 - `turnDirection`: enum value representing the direction in which to turn

-The robot remains in wander mode until the sensor detects an obstacle at a shorter distance than `HIGH_DISTANCE`, three possibilities can occur during this phase:
+The robot stays in wander mode by default.
+In this behavior, it performs the following actions:
-- The robot makes a left turn with a probability of 3.33%
+- Turns left with a probability of 3.33%, if it hasn't turned in the last `TURN_DELAY` milliseconds
-- The robot makes a right turn with a probability of 3.33%
+- Turns right with a probability of 3.33%, if it hasn't turned in the last `TURN_DELAY` milliseconds
-- The robot proceeds straight with a probability of 93.34%

-For a direction change to occur, a minimum time, identified in the `TURN_DELAY` constant, must have elapsed since the last direction change.
+- Proceeds straight otherwise

-If an obstacle is detected, the robot enters the obstacle avoidance mode, which consists of the following steps:
+If an obstacle is detected at a shorter distance than `HIGH_DISTANCE`, the robot switches to obstacle avoidance mode, which consists of the following steps:
-1. The robot tries to turn, staying in place, to the right or left with a probability of 50% each
+1. The robot randomly chooses a direction and turns toward it with the `turn` function, until no obstacle is detected
-2. If the robot remains in obstacle avoidance mode and the distance to the obstacle is less than `LOW_DISTANCE`, then it turns from the opposite direction than the previous attempt
-3. The robot proceeds in the selected direction
+2. If, while turning, the distance to the obstacle gets reduced even further, going below `LOW_DISTANCE`, then it means the chosen direction was probably wrong, so the robot tries turning in the opposite one to avoid the imminent collision.
+This can only happen once per obstacle

 <!-- Add flowchart -->

 #### Test and experiments

-The goal of our tests was to demonstrate that the robot is able to avoid obstacle in a controlled environment.
-To carry out the verification of our hypotheses, we created two different cases of increasing difficulty and let the robot running on the field for a minute, testing the scenarios ten times each.
+The goal of our tests was to demonstrate that the robot is able to avoid obstacles in a controlled environment.
+To carry out the verification of our hypotheses, we created two different cases of increasing difficulty and left the robot running on the field for a minute, testing the scenarios ten times each.

-- **Controlled perimeter**: limited area defined by a perimeter composed of cardboard boxes, in this test the robot was able to easily detect obstacles, staying within the area and generating few collisions during out tests.
-All collisions happened upon the occurrence of the conditions that highlight the limitations of the ultrasonic sensor, mentioned in the previous design section
+- **Controlled perimeter**: limited area defined by a perimeter composed of cardboard boxes.
+In this test the robot was able to easily detect obstacles, staying within the area and avoiding them in most cases.
 - **Open environment**: large space of about 12sqm with some cardboard boxes, again used as obstacles.
-Although the collision avoidance algorithm worked correctly as expected, collisions were more frequent during our tests than in the previous case study, but still dictated by the limitations of the ultrasonic sensor.
-The frequency of collisions is obviously higher as the probability of the robot finding an obstacle in a blind spot increases
+Although the collision avoidance algorithm worked correctly as expected, collisions were more frequent during our tests than in the previous case study, due to the limitations of the ultrasonic sensor.
+The frequency of collisions is obviously higher as the probability of the robot finding an obstacle in a blind spot increases.

 | Controlled perimeter                                                                                  | Open environment                                                                                                                        |
 | ----------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------- |